jessesadler/quarto-blog/content/post/debkeepr-intro.md

 [^3]: This scratch piece of paper comes from the archive of Daniël van der Meulen en Hester de la Faille, zijn vrouw, 1550-1648 at Erfgoed Leiden en Omstreken.
 You can access the original [here](https://www.erfgoedleiden.nl/collecties/archieven/archievenoverzicht/scans/NL-LdnRAL-0096/7.23).

-[^4]: This means that the default value of `c(20, 12)` does not need to be altered for the `bases` argument, though it is included in some of the below examples for the purposes of transparency.
+[^4]: This means that the default value of `c(20, 12)` does not need to be altered for the `bases` argument, though it is included in some of the below examples for transparency.